mafferozo/popumapi/README.md

 - Generate Population Density rasters for parts of the earth (worldpop.org)
 - Create a hashmap to find geocoordinates of locations based on keywords (geonames)
 - Given a geocoordinate, radius and a set of Population maps:
-  - Choose the map that yields the best approximation based on the geocoordinate and radius Smaller maps with higher resolution could give more accurate results for small radius, but is infeasible for large radius.
+  - Choose the map that yields the best approximation based on the geocoordinate and radius.
+    Smaller maps with higher resolution could give more accurate results for small radius, but is infeasible for large radius.
   - Transform the geocoordinate to an index in the map; x0, y0
   - Sum the cells of the map that lie inside the circle with origin x0,y0 and the given radius.